 Two years later came "Thanatos".
 It was a break from the previous felicitous melodic work and dives deep into the darkest melancholic realm to date.
 Thanatos is dubbed as "The requiem for mankind".
 It is six compositions mixed in two parts, the alpha and omega, foretelling the grim ending of all things.
 It takes the listener on a tour of a global graveyard with eerie stark drones, hollow wails and moans, and slowly executed tortured notes until you descend into nothingness.
 The song “Tortured Landscapes” was featured on the Hearts of Space program “Ghosts”.

 2011 was a return to the original classic space music with “Pale Blue Dot”.
 This 12 song album captures the beauty and awe inspiring views of the celestial heavens.
 The title track features spoken word by the late astronomer Carl Sagan contemplating Earth’s place in the Universe as a small stage in the vast cosmic arena.
 Pale Blue Dot is forged with classic synth sounds merged with structured drones and experimental ambient sounds recorded here and in outer space.
 The song “Dying Pulsar” was featured on the Hearts of Space program “Catharsis”.

-Joe's music continues to be heard on Spotify, XM Sattelite radio, and Internet streaming podcasts.
+Joe's music continues to be heard on Spotify, Pandora, YouTube, and other Internet streaming podcasts.
 His work has been featured in reviews by various print & online publications.
 In addition to his own work Joe has done CD mastering for other independent artists.
 He is also an amateur astronomer and astrophotographer and frequently volunteers at Perkins Observatory.
 The astro images can be seen in the gallery.